No-no77/otakucansavetheworld/_articles/hardsubs-are-unethical.md

 *img_1: Imagine Subs showing how much they care about their immoral copyright claim, even if it means total loss of information, or how they call it: a mere inconvenience*

 ![](../images/gin_hypocrisy.png)
-*img_1: GinSubs work is also another one that is completely *
+*img_2: GinSubs work is also another one that is completely*

 ## An Alternative